 The Q factor depends on the parasitic resistance of the power stage components and is not typically in the control of the designer.
-Of course, loop compensation is only one consideration when selecting power stage components; see the Application Information section for more details.
+Of course, loop compensation is only one consideration when selecting power stage components (see Application and Implementation for more details).

-Figure 11.
+Figure 14.
 Compensator Gain